NXP-MCU-X-Lab/lpc_uart_server/README.md

 ### Download MCU firmware

-Environment required for download tool (LPC_firmware_download_tool/dfu-utils):
+Environment required for download tool (*LPC_firmware_download_tool/dfu-utils*):

 * ARCH:  ARM

 * OS:    Linux

+* MCU Boards Support:

+  (1) LPC54018 multi-tty demo board

+  (2) LPC54S018-EVK

+  (3) LPC546xx-EVK(LPC54608, LPC54618 and LPC54628 are compatible on this EVK)

-1. Copy the download folder  LPC_firmware_download_tool/YOUR PLATFORM/dfu-utils  to the directory  of  /usr/bin/.
-Connect a USB cable between ARM platform USB host port and target LPC board’s USB upstream port.
-LPC54xx evk board need DFU mode.Currently, the MCU bin file only supports the J2, which is the High-Speed USB port.
+1. Copy the download folder *LPC_firmware_download_tool/YOUR PLATFORM/dfu-utils* to the directory of */usr/bin/*.
+Connect a USB cable between ARM platform USB host port and target LPC54018 multi-tty demo board’s USB upstream port.
+The firmware runs on MCU USB1 Port;

+   **Note: if LPC54S018-EVK or LPC546xx-EVK is used instead of the multi-tty demo board, user should force MCU to enter USB DFU mode manually.
+Please refer the last section for details.**

-2. On arm platform Linux console, goto the directory of LPC_firmware_download_tool/, execute below shell script to download firmware to LPC board automatically through USB cable:
+2. On arm platform Linux console, goto the directory of *LPC_firmware_download_tool/*, execute below shell script to download firmware to LPC board automatically through USB cable: